Consensys/quorum/docs/Getting Started/7Nodes.md

 ### Sending a private transaction

-First start running the 7nodes example by following the instructions in the [quorum-examples](../Quorum-Examples#getting-started), then send an example private contract from Node 1 to Node 7 (this is denoted by the public key passed via `privateFor: ["ROAZBWtSacxXQrOe3FGAqJDyJjFePR5ce4TSIzmJ0Bc="]` in `private-contract.js`):
+Send an example private contract from Node 1 to Node 7 (this is denoted by the Node 7's public key passed via `privateFor: ["ROAZBWtSacxXQrOe3FGAqJDyJjFePR5ce4TSIzmJ0Bc="]` in `private-contract.js`):
 ``` bash
 ./runscript.sh private-contract.js
 ```